Duties of a will executor: What can an executor do?

 There are many benefits to naming a solicitor as an executor of your will, particularly if you have a complex estate, you believe there may be a risk of someone contesting the will or bringing litigation, or no one else is willing or able to act as an executor.

-This is because a wills solicitor is specially trained to handle estate administration and navigate the complexity of probate law, meaning there is a much higher chance that your will is upheld in court and your wishes seen through.
+This is because a wills and probate solicitor is specially trained to handle estate administration and navigate the complexity of probate law, meaning there is a much higher chance that your will is upheld in court and your wishes seen through.

 To learn more about how a wills solicitor can support you and your loved ones by acting as an executor, speak to a member of our team on 0330 041 5869 or contact us online.